Personalize selling with product rec quizzes 👉

 Total: 100

-Say you wrote a survey asking 5 year-olds for their favorite colors.
+Say you wrote a survey asking 5-year-olds for their favorite colors.
 Just saying that 67 children chose red as their favorite color means very little.
 However, saying that 23% of the children chose red as their favorite color, compared to 50% who chose blue, gives you a much clearer indication of the relative popularity of one color.

 If you’ve asked people to write feedback or long-form answers, leave these until the end.

-Let’s take olives as an example.
 Your question might be something like this:

 So let’s say the results of this olive question were: